jaycollett/FaceSorter/README.md

 ## Code Structure

-FaceSorter uses a modular package structure for better maintainability:
+FaceSorter uses a modular package structure for better maintainability, readability, and extensibility:

 ```
 FaceSorter/